dedis/cothority/cisc/README.md

 cisc link pin localhost:7002 123456
 ```

 of course you'll have another pin than the one shown here.
+This command will
+create a new private/public key pair to communicate with the remote conode.
+The
+public key is stored in the remote conode, and administrative functions needing
+authentication will be signed using the corresponding private key.

 ### Creating an identity